snap-one/docs-driverworks-fundamentals/source/includes/25_tls_ssl_driver_configurations/_1-TLSSSLDRIVERCONFIGURATION.md

 ## TLS/SSL Driver Configuration

-Control4 drivers can connect securely with client devices using SSL/TLS.
+Control4 drivers can connect securely with devices using SSL/TLS.
 These connections are outgoing TCP client connections, using either the C4:url calls or the standard network connections (either static in XML or dynamic in Lua).

 If you use the DriverWorks SDK URL interface, you can implement basic or digest authentication support within your driver and construct the url properly to include those credentials in communication with the device.
 For more information, please see: